ParisaMousavi/AutomotiveFunctionalSafetyCompliance/README.md

 # Implicit safety argument in ISO 26262

 ** Hazardous evnt:** A hazardous event is the occurrence of a hazard in particular operational situation.
-Each haradous eve
+Each haradous event is assigned an Automotive Safety Integrity Level (ASIL).